 Following the visit we will send you a quotation letter detailing the charges that will be payable - these will normally include both a charge for installing the new connection and an infrastructure charge.
 Any abnormal charges will also be highlighted in this letter.
-These could include, for example, the cost of applying to the local Highway Authority for the temporary closure of a road, which is normally around £1,000 - £1,500.
+These could include, for example, the cost of applying to the local Highway Authority for the temporary closure of a road, which is normally around $\pounds 1,000 - \pounds 1,500$.
 You can find out more about our charges on our website or in our "Charges Scheme - Connection, Disconnection and Infrastructure Charges" leaflet.
 You will be sent a plan with the quotation letter.
 It will confirm where your supply pipe should terminate.
-Quotation letters and plans are normally sent out within ten working days of receipt of your application.
-If the connection point is not within your site boundary it may take a little longer to reply, but you should receive a reply with twenty working days.
+Quotation letters and plans are normally sent out within 28 working days of receipt of your application.